MicrosoftDocs/cpp-docs/docs/standard-library/duration-class.md

 ---
 # duration Class

 Describes a type that holds a *time interval*, which is the number of ticks over a time unit.
-For example, 5 minutes is 5 ticks, with each tick a minute apart.
+For example, five minutes is five ticks, with each tick a minute apart.
 42 seconds is 42 ticks, with each tick a second apart.

 ## Syntax